Friday the 13th Part 2: Release

+Friday the 13th Part II was released theatrically in North America on May 1, 1981, playing on 1,350 screens.
+The film was released internationally in Argentina on October 29, 1981, and in Sweden on November 2, 1981.
+In France, the film was released on January 13, 1982.

+Marketing

+Spiros Angelikas was commissioned to design the film's official one-sheet poster.
+Angelikas' original design was modeled after the one-sheet for the first film, featuring a silhouette of a figure holding an axe, with an image of Jason attacking a woman in a boat on Crystal Lake.
+Though Paramount was pleased with the design, they opted not to use it as they felt it spoiled the reveal of Jason Voorhees as the film's villain.

+An advanced teaser poster solely featuring the film's title against a black background was instead distributed to theaters, followed by a revised final version of Angelikas' original design, which eliminated the image of Jason attacking the woman on the lake.

 Home media

 Friday the 13th Part 2 was released on VHS and Betamax by Paramount Home Video in 1981.
 Paramount reissued the VHS again in 1994.
 The film was first released on DVD by Paramount on October 19, 1999, in a standard widescreen release featuring the theatrical trailer as the sole bonus feature.

 In 2009, Paramount issued a "deluxe edition" of the film on both DVD and Blu-ray, which included several documentary featurettes along with the theatrical trailer.
 In 2011, it was released in a four-disc DVD collection along with the first, third, and fourth films in the series.
 It was again included in two Blu-ray sets: Friday the 13th: The Complete Collection, released in 2013, and Friday the 13th: The Ultimate Collection, in 2011 with a roughly 3/4 size replica of Jason's mask and glossy cardstock booklet (this collection was re-released in 2018 in a plastic multi-disc case).
 In October 2020, Shout!
-Factory released a 40th Anniversary box set which includes a 4K scan of part 2's original camera negative and also includes the long lost uncut footage.
-In 2024, the film was released on Blu-ray in new 4K Ultra HD in the USA on October 1 as part of Paramount Scares: Volume 2 collection, while a single edition was released in the UK on October 7.
+Factory released a 40th Anniversary box set on Blu-ray, which includes a 4K scan of Part 2 from its original camera negative and also includes the long lost uncut footage.

+In 2024, the film was released on Blu-ray in 4K UHD in the United States on October 1 as part of Paramount Scares: Volume 2 collection, while a single edition was released in the United Kingdom on October 7.
+Paramount Home Entertainment issued a standalone 4K UHD edition on February 3, 2026 in celebration of the film's 45th anniversary.